 Modern hardware designs are complex.
 Conventional methods take many iterations to arrive at an acceptable implementation.
+Increasing use of circuits in embedded systems, perhaps with some aspect of safety criticality, requires greater rigour in specification and design.
 Though exhaustive testing might allow designers to achieve a high degree of confidence in small circuits, exhaustive testing of modern designs is impossible both on time complexity and cost grounds.